TL;DR

 Six modules.
 One spine.

 Each module owns a single concern.
-Together they form the operational substrate for any service business.
+Together they are the operating structure of every service vertical.

 Arch